-- See the documentation that comes with your printer for information about print quality and paper settings. - Contact your printer manufacturer for information about models that support PictBridge and USB DIRECT-PRINT, upgrades, etc. - Never disconnect the USB cable, or perform any camera or USB cradle operation while printing is in progress.
+- See the documentation that comes with your printer for information about print quality and paper settings. - Contact your printer manufacturer for information about models that support PictBridge and USB DIRECT-PRINT, upgrades, etc. - Never disconnect the USB cable or perform any camera operation while printing is in progress.
 Doing so causes a printer error.